You may be surprised that some plants that can help keep flies away are already growing in your yard.

 Garlic is one of the most potent fly-repelling plants.
 Its strong smell deters flies, keeping them away.

-Plant garlic cloves in your garden or in containers.
-You can also make a garlic spray by blending a few cloves of garlic with water and some other ingredients.
+Plant garlic cloves in your garden or containers.
+You can also make a garlic spray by blending a few garlic cloves with water and other ingredients.

 The aroma of garlic will permeate the area, sending those pesky flies away.